Abbey Wood tower to bring in £1.3 million. Estate next door ignored

 For years Greenwich Council were very cagey on how they spent developer income.
-Legislation has forced them to.
+Legislation has forced them them to.

 Section 106 has now been superseded by the Community Infrastructure Levy, though S106 still exists on big schemes.

-In terms of the CIL, here’s Greenwich’s list of where CIL funds can be allocated, named the regulation 123 list:
+In terms of the CIL, here’s Greenwich’s list of where CIL funds can be allocated, named the Regulation 123 list: